gindelmer/ophom/README.md

 ### Automatic Shudown

-Switch a Philips Hue that your printer is connected to ON or OFF You can set an automatic switch-off based on a minimum temperature.
+Switch a outlet that your printer is connected to ON or OFF.
+You can set an automatic switch-off based on a minimum temperature.

-The Philips Hue bridge have an internal clock.
+The bridge have an internal clock.
 Ophom can create à delayed power off for a conventional shutdown of the system (eg: Raspberry Pi powered by printer PSU)

 ![Ophom Configuration](docs/images_readme/paired.png)